The pharmacy remit and medical gases

 A multidisciplinary approach

 It is essential that there is a multidisciplinary approach taken to all aspects of medical gas provision.
-Chief Pharmacists (or a senior deputy) must ensure that the organisation’s Medical Gas Committee and any additional pandemic response groups fully understand that medical gases are medicines and their safe procurement, storage, prescribing and administration comes under the responsibilities and accountability of the Chief Pharmacist.
+Chief Pharmacists (or a senior deputy) must ensure that the organisation’s Medical Gas Committee and any other involved in over sight and management of medical gases at times of exceptionally high use fully understand that medical gases are medicines and their safe procurement, storage, prescribing and administration comes under the responsibilities and accountability of the Chief Pharmacist.

 Using FutureNHS

 A national (English) COVID-19 oxygen information resource has been established on the FutureNHS platform that can be accessed by request.
 To register, email nhsi.efmportalsubmissions@nhs.net and request access.
-Pharmacy and QA/QC colleagues can access these resources.
+Pharmacy and QA/QC colleagues can access these resources and others by requesting acces to the Pharmacy and Medicines Optimisation Workspace

 The Chief Pharmacist should be aware of current problems and should ensure that information and updates are accessed and actioned as required.